Grading Buffalo Sabres GM Kevyn Adams’ Draft Classes

 5th Round, 131st Overall – Matteo Costantini

 Matteo Costantini has had strong showings at the Sabres’ Summer Development Camps so far.
 This could be a make-or-break season for him to prove himself.
-The Sabres have until Aug.
-15, 2025, to sign him to a contract or let him walk.
+Costatini is currently unsigned and playing for the Jacksonville Icemen of the ECHL.

 7th Round, 193rd Overall – Albert Lyckasen

 Like Costantini, this could be a make-or-break season for Albert Lyckasen.
 The 5-foot-10 Swedish defender does a lot of the little things well and has good mobility.
-He has been solid during his three full seasons in the Hockey Allsvenskan, the second major Swedish professional league.
+He was solid during his three full seasons in the Hockey Allsvenskan, the second major Swedish professional league.

 There has been very little buzz or talk about Lyckasen to date, which leads us to believe that he’s likely staying home.
-Unless he jumps to the Swedish Hockey League (SHL) and has a breakout year, his rights will expire quietly.
+He has returned to Norway, playing for Nidaros Hockey where he is off to a sound start offensively.

 7th Round, 216th Overall – Jakub Konecny

 Going into the draft, Jakub Konecny’s speed was praised but many wondered how his offensive ability would progress.
 The answer: not so much.
-He seems to have stalled out offensively for Sparta Praha of the Czech League, scoring five goals in each of his last two seasons.
+He seems to have stalled out offensively, bouncing around the Czech Extraliga, signing with Rytiri Kladno for the 2025-26 season.

 This was a top-heavy draft for the Sabres.
 Being limited to just two picks in the first four rounds (their third-round pick went to the Carolina Hurricanes in the Jeff Skinner trade and their fourth-round pick was packaged with their second-round pick to swap spots with the San Jose Sharks in the second) made things tougher.
 Adams needed to get his first two picks right at the very least.